lmmx/watir-paper-scanner/README.md

 The end product also ought to be aware that there are sometimes "equally corresponding" authors and handle multiple corresponding authors as is often stated.

 <h2>Chip in!</h2>
-I'm an undergraduate with <i>no formal training</i> in code and am extremely grateful for the patience and assistance of more experienced programmers.
-Once fully functional I'd really like to make this freely available as on online tool (as to my knowledge it's not a great cost to deploy these things) for other academics, and would be happy for it to be used other projects - if this is of interest to you, please contact me through naivelocus@gmail.com
+I'm an undergraduate with <i>no formal training</i> in code (hopefully it doesn't show) who's been extremely grateful for the patience and assistance of more experienced programmers on what is really my first real project in Ruby.

+Once fully functional, I'd love to make this freely available as on online tool (as to my knowledge it's not a great cost to deploy these things) for other academics, and would be happy for it to be put to use in your project - feel free to contact me through naivelocus@gmail.com

-Any and all help given on my code is greatly appreciated!
+Any and all help given on my code is greatly appreciated :~)

+Louis Maddox
+2nd year Biochemistry BSc undergraduate
+University of Manchester (UK)